turbot/steampipe-plugin-chaos/docs/index.md

 brand_color: "#a42a2d"
 display_name: "Chaos"
 name: "chaos"
-description: "Steampipe plugin to cause choas for testing Steampipe with the craziest edge cases we can think of."
+description: "Steampipe plugin to cause chaos for testing Steampipe with the craziest edge cases we can think of."
 ---

 # Steampipe Chaos